 In the current climate of economic uncertainty, understanding how to gather and utilize data can make the difference between weathering the storms of a crisis and crashing into bankruptcy.
-Effective use of data via a performance management platform can help position companies to build resilience against unforseeable events into the core of its operations, giving managers and leaders the bird’s eye view needed to adapt to new challenges instantly and effectively.
+Effective use of data via a performance management platform can help position companies to build resilience against unforeseeable events into the core of their operations, giving managers and leaders the bird’s eye view needed to adapt to new challenges instantly and effectively.

 The changing landscape of data

 The way businesses gather and utilize data has radically changed over the last few years.
 Previously, companies relied upon basic information gleaned from payroll data, turnover rates and other financial measures in order to make judgements about where an employee – or the company at large – should be heading.
-Now, data comes in all manner of forms, giving business leaders a comprehensive overview of the challenges their company faces, as well as the ability to hone in and fine tune specific areas for improvement via a digital people management platform.
+Now, data comes in all manner of forms, giving business leaders a comprehensive overview of the challenges their company faces, as well as the ability to hone in and fine-tune specific areas for improvement via a digital people management platform.

 With the coronavirus pandemic and subsequent lockdown creating huge shifts in the way businesses operate, the ways in which data is gathered and used has also undergone a major upheaval.
 Workforce analytics has become a new frontier for companies looking to stay ahead of the competition, but many businesses have been slow to adopt: a survey of 500 HR leaders from MHR Analytics on behalf of YouGov showed that 44% do not have a main focus on HR analytics.

 Commenting on these findings, Max Blumberg from think tank Blumberg Partnership concluded with a stark warning to UK businesses: